 Yes, an employer cannot subject an employee to pregnancy discrimination via harassment.
 Pregnancy discrimination occurs when an employer harasses a woman because of pregnancy, childbirth, or related medical conditions.

 Contact An Experienced Pregnancy Discrimination Lawyer Today

 There are laws in place at both a state and federal level to protect the rights of pregnant employees.
 If you have been the victim of pregnancy discrimination in the workplace, we can help.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face.
-Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.